 The premium plan also checks if your website IP is being used for spamming.

-This WordPress security plugin from the known WordPress themes and plugins developer iThemes.
+Solid Security (formerly iThemes Security) is a WordPress security plugin developed by the known WordPress theme and plugin developer SolidWP.
 This free security plugin for WordPress gives the user more than 30 ways to protect his WordPress site.

 Both beginners and experienced WP users can use this plugin.
 On one hand, it comes with 1-click installation for easy setup of the plugin, on the other hand, its advanced security options can be easily configured from the dashboard.

-iThemes Security protects WordPress sites by fixing common security vulnerabilities, helps users choose strong passwords, stop automated attacks, and more security features.
-There is a security checklist in the plugin dashboard for easier maintenance.
+SolidWP Security protects WordPress sites by fixing common security vulnerabilities, helps users choose strong passwords, stop automated attacks, and more security features.
+There is also a security checklist in the plugin dashboard for easier maintenance.

 3. Sucuri Security WordPress plugin